 |3. sem||IS-404-1 Research Methods in Information Systems 10 sp||IS-420-1 Current Topics and Research Areas in Information Systems 10 sp||IS-500-1 IT and Management 10 sp|

 |4. sem||IS-501-1 Master Thesis in Information Systems 30 sp|

-In spring term of 2021, one of the following specialization courses will be given (all 10 ECTS credits):
+In spring term of 2021, two of the following specialisation courses will be offered (all 10 ECTS credits):